Small Cell Lung Cancer (SCLC) Tissue Samples

 Diagnosis of Small Cell Lung Cancer (SCLC)

 After these initial tests identify cancer, a biopsy can be performed by either inserting a needle or making an incision in your chest to remove a small bit of tissue from your lung for further inspection.
-Another technique doctors commonly use to both visualize and remove lung tissue is called bronchoscopy.
+Furthermore, another technique doctors commonly use to both visualize and remove lung tissue is called bronchoscopy.

-Your doctor will also determine the extent to which the SCLC has spread throughout your body.
+Moreover, your doctor will also determine the extent to which the SCLC has spread throughout your body.
 This descriptive process, called staging, can help inform treatment.

 Although numerical stages are used for SCLC as well as for other cancers, SCLC is often classified as either limited-stage disease (LD), where the cancer is confined to a reasonable radiation field within the chest, or extensive-stage disease (ED), where the cancer has spread outside the chest.

-Diagnostic Tests for Small Cell Lung Cancer
+Diagnostic Tests for Small Cell Lung Cancer (SCLC)

 Initial exams and tests for suspected lung cancer may include the following: